narwhalacademy/zebra-crossing/README.md

 - **Don’t allow USB accessories to control a locked device:**
   - iOS: Turn off `Settings → Face ID & Passcode → Allow Access When Locked: USB Accessories`.
   - Android: Setting is off by default and is only available if `Developer Options` are turned on.
-- **For iOS devices, make sure `Stolen Device Protection` is turned on:**
+- **Turn on your phone's anti-theft features:**
-  - `Settings → Face ID & Passcode → Stolen Device Protection`
+  - iOS: `Settings  Face ID & Passcode → Stolen Device Protection`
+  - Android: `Settings → Security & Privacy → Other settings: More security and privacy → Security: Theft protection`

+- **For Android devices, make sure Google Play Protect is turned on** if you use the Google Play Store:
+  - In the Google Play app: Profile icon `→ Play Protect → Settings → Scan apps with Play Protect`

 #### Secure your computer